 All in all, if you need a professional heat gun that includes everything you might need for your jobs, the Wagner Furno 750 is worth giving a try.

-The stripper is controlled by a large temperature control knob, while the digital readout helps you check the heat level.
-The "Low" temps are great for drying paint and varnish, waxing/dewaxing, removing stickers, finishing various crafting projects, drying wet timber before filling, shrinking PVC wrapping, as well as thawing frozen pipes.
-Running on the "High" setting, the gun is best for welding plastics, bending plastics, loosening nuts and bolts, removing paint, soldering plumbing joints, and even removing linoleum/vinyl floor tiles.
-A nice bonus is, the tool comes supplied with a cone nozzle and fishtail surface nozzle to simplify performing of those jobs.
-With these wide capabilities, the DeWalt heat gun can suit any worker, professional or amateur alike.
+The stripper is also fairly comfortable to use.
+It's controlled via a large temp button, while the digital readout allows you to check the heat level at a glance.
+The "Low" setting is great for paint drying, varnishing, waxing/dewaxing, removing stickers, drying wet timber before filling, finishing various crafting projects, shrinking PVC wrapping, thawing frozen pipes, and more.
+The "High" mode is best for welding and bending plastic materials, loosening nuts and bolts, removing stuck paint, soldering plumbing joints, and even peeling linoleum or vinyl tiles.
+As a nice touch, the gun comes with a cone nozzle and a fishtail surface nozzle.
+With these wide capabilities and a couple of handy attachments, the DeWalt heat gun can suit professionals and amateurs alike.

 Black & Decker KX1650